Disaster Recovery Fund Makes Investment

 At this time, investments are supporting surges in service and capacity for local nonprofits who are continuing to provide critical safety net services to keep individuals from vulnerable populations in their homes, healthy and safe.

-To date, the Disaster Recovery Fund has raised nearly $1,000,000 thanks to the generous support of the people, businesses and funders of Greater Des Moines.
+To date, the Disaster Recovery Fund has raised over $863,000 thanks to the generous support of the people, businesses and funders of Greater Des Moines.
 To give to the Disaster Recovery Fund or learn more visit www.desmoinesfoundation.org/disasterfund.

 As supporting the most vulnerable populations is the top priority in this unprecedented time, there is no administrative fee for participating in the fund.
 The Community Foundation of Greater Des Moines is covering the cost of the staff leading and facilitating this effort.
 In addition, donors making a credit card contribution can increase their gift amount to cover the credit card processing fee.

 Dollars received will first focus on disproportionately affected communities by addressing economic needs and the health impact on vulnerable populations caused by COVID-19 related closures and other impacts of the outbreak.
 The long-term application of the fund will focus on additional needs that will inevitably arise.
 This long-term recovery work will be ongoing and it is the intent that this fund continues to grow and serve as a source that can be activated quickly in the face of whatever the next disaster may be.

 The Disaster Recovery Fund extends beyond a single disaster and is a key part of the community’s coordinated disaster response.
 Preparedness work will be continuous and ongoing.
 The fund is activated in times of local disaster as informed by local Emergency Management authorities.